daniperez/vale-python-package/README.md

 2. Commit & push.
 3. Github's Actions will deal with the new release.

-Note: you can create as many commits as versions (one commit by version).
-Every commit will be tested individually and published to PyPi if it's not already the case.

 Note: Pypi doesn't allow to re-release (even if releases or projects are deleted).
 If you want to release this package for a new version of Vale, just update the `version` attribute found in `pyproject.toml` so that it matches the